An R package for Plasmodium vivax molecular correction via statistical genetic inference of

 We do not recommend running

-for data whose total genotype count (sum of per-episode multiplicities of infection) exceeds eight.
-If the total genotype counts exceeds eight but there are multiple recurrences, it might be possible to generate recurrent state estimates for recurrences analysing episodes pairwise (this approach was used in [2]).We have not tested the per-marker allele limit of
+compute_posterior()for data whose total genotype count (sum of per-episode multiplicities of infection) exceeds eight.
+If the total genotype counts exceeds eight but there are multiple recurrences, it might be possible to compute posterior probabilities by analysing episodes pairwise (this approach was used in [2] and we’re working currently on an improved version).The per-marker allele limit of

-.
-Very high marker cardinalities could lead to very small allele frequencies and thus underflow problems.
+compute_posterior()is untested.
+Very high marker cardinalities could lead to very small allele frequencies and thus some underflow problems.

 Population-level allele frequencies:

-requires as input population-level allele frequencies.
-To avoid bias due to within-host selection of recrudescent parasites, we recommend using only enrolment episodes to estimate population-level allele frequencies.
-That said, if most recurrences are either reinfections or relapses, both of which are draws from the mosquito population (albeit a delayed draw in the case of a relapse), assuming there is no systematic within-patient selection (as might occur when infections encounter lingering drug pressure), estimates based on all episodes should be unbiased and more precise than those based on enrolment episodes only.
+In addition to P. vivax allelic data on two or more episodes, compute_posterior() requires as input population-level allele frequencies.
+To minimise bias due to within-host selection of recrudescent parasites, we recommend using only enrolment episodes to estimate population-level allele frequencies, and ideally enrolment episodes from study participants selected at random, not only study participants who experience recurrence.
+That said, if there is strong prior reason to believe most recurrences are either reinfections or relapses, both of which are draws from the mosquito population (albeit a delayed draw in the case of a relapse), assuming there is no systematic within-patient selection (as might occur when infections encounter lingering drug pressure), estimates based on all episodes should be unbiased and more precise than those based on enrolment episodes only.

 Installation